yaronf/I-D/STAR/draft-ietf-acme-star.md

 * ACME Order Auto Renewal Fields ({{iana-order-auto-renewal-registry}})
 * ACME Directory Metadata Auto Renewal Fields ({{iana-metadata-auto-renewal-registry}})

+All of these registries are administered under a Specification Required policy
+{{!RFC8126}}.

 ## New Error Types

 This document adds the following entries to the ACME Error Type registry: